zappybiby/PeakSettingsExtender/README.md

   - Fixes the problem where every setting had “LOC:” in the name.

 - **Additional Helpers added to API**
-  - See Github page for more info
+  - See README, HOWTOUSE, and HelloWorld.cs

 ## **Declarative Syntax with `[ExtenderSetting]` Attribute**